Ronda Bucket List: 12 Iconic Attractions and Experiences in Spain’s Hidden Gem

 What to see between Seville and Ronda?

 Ah, the journey between Seville and Ronda.
 A road trip through the heart of Andalusia that’s as much about the voyage as it is the destination.
-Here are some must-see stops to make your journey unforgettable.
+Here are some must-see stops along the Costa del Sol to make your journey unforgettable.

 1. Carmona: Just a short drive from Seville, Carmona is a charming town known for its rich history and stunning views.
 Don’t miss the Alcázar de la Puerta de Sevilla!